breadrock1/doc-searcher/README.md

 ### Quick Start

+0. Check `docs/opensearch` scripts how load ml cluster into single node and setup pipelines.
+Also you can find how setup multi-user supporting.
 1. Clone the repository
 2. Run `cargo install --path .` to build project
 3. Setting up `.env` file with services creds